Datastar is an HTMX-like framework that attempts to minimize the amount of Javascript you write using a few concepts:

 If we compare it to other approaches, we can understand some of the tradeoffs:

-• Unlike React, signals are global to a page and is expected to have less state than a full SPA.
+• Unlike React, signals are global to a page and are expected to have less state than a full SPA.
 Complex UI elements are recommended to be web components with Datastar.

 • Real-time updating via SSE for compression and automatic reconnects provided by the browser (instead of WebSockets which LiveView uses)